krishauser/GEMstack/README.md

 You will launch a simulation using:

-- `python3 main.py launch/LAUNCH_FILE.yaml` where `LAUNCH_FILE.yaml` is your preferred simulation launch file.
+- `python3 main.py --variant=sim launch/LAUNCH_FILE.yaml` where `LAUNCH_FILE.yaml` is your preferred launch file.
+Try `python3 main.py --variant=sim launch/fixed_route.yaml`.
 Inspect the simulator classes in `GEMstack/onboard/interface/gem_simulator.py` for more information about configuring the simulator.

 To launch onboard behavior you will open Terminator / tmux and split it into three terminal windows.
 In each of them run: